 If a student does not wish to enroll in a degree program at this time but does need to have an official college transcript that reflects the credit recommendations which have been earned, there is a direct and easy way to do this.
-Contact the Office of Admissions at (888) 442-8372 or via e-mail at info@tesc.edu and request a Nondegree Services Application, or call the Registrar's office at (609) 984-1180.
+Contact the Office of Admissions at (888) 442-8372 or via e-mail at info@tesc.edu and request an application for an ILA[®] (Individual Learner's Account), or call the Registrar's office at (609) 984-1180.
 Complete and return the application to the College, and then contact the ACE Registry to have your Registry record forwarded directly to the College.